Butetown branch line: Passenger volume

+The annual passenger usage is based on sales of tickets in stated financial years from Office of Rail and Road estimates of station usage.
+The statistics are for passengers arriving and departing from each station and cover twelve-month periods that start in April.
+Methodology may vary year on year.
+Usage since the period 2019–20 have been affected by the COVID-19 pandemic, especially the period 2020–23.

 Modernisation

 On 16 July 2012, plans to electrify the line were announced by the government, as part of a £9.4bn package of investment of the railways in England and Wales.
 The announcement was made as an extension of the electrification of the South Wales Main Line from Cardiff to Swansea and the electrification of the south Wales Valley Lines at a total cost of £350 million.
 It was proposed to start between 2014 and 2019.

 In June 2018 it was announced by the then new operator KeolisAmey Wales that the line would be re-integrated into Valley Lines services, with 6 trains per hour to operate from Merthyr Tydfil, Aberdare and Treherbert.
 A new station would be constructed at Loudoun Square and a short extension would be built taking the line closer to Cardiff Bay, opening in December 2023.
 The current Cardiff Bay station would close at the same time, which didn't happen in the end.
 Stadler Citylink tram-trains would replace the Class 153s.
 These would switch to battery power on the branch, negating the need for electrification.